-Not everything in Deira is old and cheap – there are many luxury hotels to be found along Dubai Creek with unrivalled views of the city and incredible boardwalk restaurants along the waterfront to enjoy.
+Not everything in Deira is old and cheap – there are many luxury hotels and even a golf course to be found along Dubai Creek with unrivalled views of the city and incredible boardwalk restaurants along the waterfront to enjoy.
 However, like Bur Dubai, these luxury hotels are often at a fraction of the cost for what you get compared to Downtown.

 Pros of staying in Deira – You are close the city and cheaper than many other locations; Deira is also a favourite area for foodies and cheap eats as well as bargain hunters.

 Cons of staying in Deira – Many hotel choices are dated.
 It can be a noisier area of the city at night with traffic congestion.